kode4food/ale/docstring/conj.md

 usage: "(conj seq form+)"
 tags: ["sequence"]
 ---
 Adds elements to a conjoinable sequence.
 This behavior will differ depending on the concrete type.
 A list will prepend, a vector will append, while an object makes no guarantees about ordering.
-This function will not work with lazy sequences such as ones produced by `map` or `filter`.

 #### An Example